drup123/DigiMarket/README.md

 3.  **Configure JDBC Connection:**
     * Open the project in your IDE.
-    * Find the Java file that handles the database connection (it might be a `DBUtil.java` or `ConnectionProvider.java` file).
+    * Find the Java file that handles the database connection (`DBconnection.java` file).
     * Update the JDBC URL, username, and password to match your MySQL database setup.
     `String url = "jdbc:mysql://localhost:3306/digimarket_db";`
     `String username = "your_mysql_username";`